elixir-code/craved/docs/rst_sources/intro.rst

 * Internal and External Cluster Validation Indices
 * Methods for visualisation of 2D and 3D Data

-The suite along with our **modified versions** of the companion libraries (`scikit-learn <http://scikit-learn.org/stable/>`_, `scipy <https://www.scipy.org/>`_) allows us to push the limits on **"maximum size of datasets for cluster analysis on common desktops and laptops"** posed due low main memory availabilty.
-This feat is achieved by moving the memory-intensive data structures that cloge the main memory onto `HDF5 <https://support.hdfgroup.org/HDF5/>`_ files that can be put on hard-disks.
+The suite along with our **modified versions** of the companion libraries (scikit-learn_, scipy_) allows us to push the limits on **"maximum size of datasets for cluster analysis on common desktops and laptops"** posed due low main memory availabilty.
+This feat is achieved by moving the memory-intensive data structures that cloge the main memory onto HDF5_ files that can be put on hard-disks.

 Who is it intended for ?
 ------------------------